Certificate Program (40 Quarter Credits / 29 Weeks / 712 Clock Hours )

 Health Clearance and Immunizations, Cleared Criminal Background Check, Negative Drug Screening Results are required prior to the program acceptance.

-Providing students with off campus clinical externship experience that includes a supervised hands-on training (requiring competencies logs and evaluations) at the clinical sites (hospitals and surgical centers).
+Providing students with off campus clinical externship experience Mat includes a supervised hands-on training (requiring competencies logs and evaluation) at Me clinical site (hospitals and surgical centers).

 Proficient in performing entry-level Sterile Technician tasks and responsibilities.